geops/website/content/blog/altlast4web-geodaten-geschaftsprozesse/index.en.md

 ---
-title: "Altlast4Web: Geodaten + Geschäftsprozesse"
+title: "Altlast4Web: Geodata + Business Processes"
-summary: " "
+summary: "Our presentation from this year's AGI with the topic Geodata for the control of complex and long-term long-term business processes Example
+  Contaminated site enforcement in Switzerland"
 created: 2011-06-08
-slug: altlast4web-geodaten-geschaftsprozesse
+slug: altlast4web-geodata-business-processes
 tags:
   - altlast4web
 published: true